 Oh and if you were interesting in our interviews from the Show.
 First, Sean Lintow, Sr. (Building Moxie’s Chosen One) & second, Miriam Illions (HomeTalk.com’s Director of Community Development).
 Right now, though, Take 2!
 2012’s Remodeling Show Product RoundUp.
 Enjoy!

 And as Vice President of Marketing, Adam Zambanini puts it, Trex is working to cover you on everything from what’s both underfoot, all the way up to and overhead (with pergola kits, drainage products, etc.).
 The Trex Elevations system is made of a dual-coated, galvanized steel, and offers a 25-year limited warranty.
-It is composed of 25 percent recycled steel, and all jobsite waste is then also recyclable.
+Composed of 25 percent recycled steel, all jobsite waste is then also recyclable.

-* LP SmartSide (http://www.lpcorp.com/smartside/) – Really my first good look at SmartSide and specifically the lap siding product.
+Really my first good look at SmartSide and specifically the lap siding product.
 As the tag line puts it, “the Beauty of Wood … Only Better.”
 SmartSide is a line of composite wood cladding, which includes not only trim and siding, but shakes, soffit and even panels.
 SmartSide is offered pre-primed, and is said to accept paint excellently.
-Most offerings are designed to emulate the naturally beautiful lines cedar, while providing improved performance.
+While designed to emulate the naturally beautiful lines of cedar, they provide improved performance.
 Unlike fiber cement and some other premium high-performance boards, this siding may be mounted directly to a substrate (over house wrap).

 Their “upflush” Macerator System (with rear discharge toilet) ties easily into your home’s existing plumbing lines.
 When the toilet is flushed, the powerful Vortex-designed “macerator” quickly and quietly disintegrates waste and pumps it away – up to an 18-foot vertical rise and a 150-foot horizontal run!
 The pump and plumbing lines can be hidden behind walls for a more elegant appearance.
 Other plumbing fixtures, including a sink or even a shower, can be tied in as needed.